 A highly sociable nation, Australians have never been so prepared to embrace the concept of distance.
 Online communications have taken on a more personal feel, as citizens seek connection without physical proximity.
-38% of Australians are spending longer on their smartphones and online conferencing tool Zoom has announced a 134% increase in profits in our market.
+38% of Australians are spending longer on their smartphones and online conferencing tool Zoom has announced a 134% increase in profits in our market, as of mid-2020.

 Heaven forbid someone tries to shake your hand or give you a paper business card.

 Possibly driven by fear and powerlessness, Australians are changing their relationships with experts.
 They’re listening more, particularly to those in the medical field, but they’re selective about their sources.
 85% of Australians say they trust scientists, doctors and health experts during the pandemic, compared to 66% who claim to trust the Federal Government.

 You may be able to tell from the increased number of memes and circulars your parents, colleagues and friends are sending you over WhatsApp that COVID has driven the baby boomers and millennials online.
 They’re watching and listening to more streaming services and spending longer on social media channels like Facebook, Twitter and Instagram.
 Digital audiences are shifting and the profile of an online user might be about to change for the long-term.

 With all these factors and plenty more besides, it’s time to take a long, hard look at how you’re communicating with your customers and adjust your audience personas accordingly.